nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The client is within the list.
+The Client is within the list.

     * 1a1.
 FitEgo shows an error message.

       Use case ends.

 * 1b.
-The Session is missing some required details.
+The Client is missing some required details.

     * 1b1.
 FitEgo shows an error message.

        Use case ends.

 <br/>